babbel/grumlin/README.md

 ### Traversing graphs

-**Warning:** Not all steps and tools described in the standard are supported
+**Warning**: Not all steps and tools described in the standard are supported

 #### Sugar

 Grumlin provides an easy to use module called `Grumlin::Sugar`.
-Once included in your class it injects some useful constants and methods turning your class into an entrypoint for traversals.
+Once included in your class it injects some useful constants and methods turning your class into an entrypoint for traversals with pure gremlin experience.

 ```ruby
 class MyRepository